bluefireteam/audioplayers/troubleshooting.md

  - Can't play remote files on Android 9: Android 9 has changed some network security defaults, so it may prevent you from play files outside https by default, [this stackoverflow question](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted) is a good source to solving this.

  - Some old Samsung devices have a bug that prevents certain types of audio from being played, [see more here](https://stackoverflow.com/questions/16238218/android-media-player-streaming-issue-on-samsung-devices).

+ - minSdkVersion: we only support SDK version 23 or up.

+ Supporting bellow API 23 was turning the maintenance of the package quite complicated.
+We looked on many sources before increasing the min version; for example, as you can see [here](https://www.appbrain.com/stats/top-android-sdk-versions), uses of SDK 16 and below are from less than 1% of users.

+Currently, we don't plan on decreasing minSdkVersion to less than 23.
+Jelly Bean (SDK 16) was launched almost 10 years ago.
+Using such an old piece of software can in of itself lead to many performance and security issues and bugs.
+Please update your devices' android version to at least 23, and you will be able to enjoy audioplayers without any issues :)

 ## iOs